Be A Slump Buster

 Assess your list.
 Sort it into groupings – you should see patterns.
 You may have several items related to work or finances or health.
 Ask yourself what would resolve each issue or area on your list.
 If, for instance, debt is looming, write, “I am living debt-free.”
 This simple affirmation can begin to lift your spirit and give you hope for a better future.

-My Daily Compass Tool is a great slump buster to move you to your future.
+My Daily Compass Tool is a great slump-busting tool to move you to your future.

 Initiate a plan.
 If health is your issue, plan your strategy.
 Perhaps it includes getting rest, making a doctor appointment, and losing weight.
 If it is having that difficult leadership conversation, then don’t just jump into it reactively, create a plan, see the desired result first then deliver.
 Whatever it is, make a plan and take that first step.
 It could be that your plan starts with a half-hour nap, a walk, a coaching session with a leadership coach, or any other thing that redirects your tension.